ravikantcool2024/vetkeys/backend/rs/ic_vetkeys/src/key_manager/README.md

-# VetKey CDK - KeyManager
+# VetKeys Backend - KeyManager

 > [!IMPORTANT]
 > These support libraries are under active development and are subject to change.
 Access to the repositories has been opened to allow for early feedback.
 Check back regularly for updates.